Babylone (band)

+Their signature song "Zina" has been praised by several publications including Le Monde, Le Point, as well as being included in "the 50 Best Arabic Pop Songs of the 21st Century" by Rolling Stone.

 Career

 The band's break came when they were featured in the popular Algerian radio show "Serial Taggeur" that encouraged young musical talents in the country.

 Their debut album Brya (The letter) was released in June 2013 with 10 songs including the band's massive hit "Zina" produced by Aswatt Studio.
 The song won the "Song of the Year" in Algeria.

 The group promotes Algerian folk tradition from various localities mixing them with Andalousian, Arab, Mediterranean, Western, Oriental and African styles.
 In 2015, the group was nominated as one of the six finalists for "Best Traditional Group of Africa" during the Kora Awards (The KORA All Africa Music Awards 2016).